 - Lycabettus Hill

 - Plaka – The Old City

-The Evening Half-Day Tour starts with the hill of Acropolis which is the highlight of the tour.
+The Evening Athens & Acropolis Half Day Private Tour starts with the Hill of Acropolis which is the highlight of the tour.
 On the historical hill, you will have the opportunity to look upon the Odeon of Herodes Atticus, the Temple of the Athena Nike, the monumental gateway (Propylaea), the Erechtheum and of course the Parthenon, the main temple built for the virgin Goddess, Athena.